skdebray/ASE-2020/README.md

 # uacs-lynx: Tools for dynamic analysis of dynamic code

 ## Overview
+The code in this repository is described in the paper

+    Jesse Bartels, Jon Stephens, and Saumya Debray.
+"Reprenting and Reasoning about Dynamic Code".  *Proceedings of th 35th IEEE/ACM International Conference on Automated Software Engineering* (ASE 2020), Sept.
+2020.

+The data files for that paper are available in the directory `https://www2.cs.arizona.edu/projects/lynx-project/Samples/ASE-2020/`.

 The tools in this repository support analysis of application-level instruction execution traces.
 In particular, they focus on analysis of *dynamic code*, i.e., code that can be created or modified at  runtime.

 The core components of the toolset are a *trace writer* and a *trace reader*.
 Other analyses are built using these components.
 Documentation for each of these tools is available in the directory containing the code for the tool.